-THIS PAGE IS DEDICATED TO THE LATEST EVENTS & WEB SITE UPDATES.
+THIS PAGE IS DEDICATED TO THE LATEST NEWS, EVENTS & WEB SITE UPDATES.

 At the start of the Second World War the Tigers and Hornchurch Station were the setting for the feature film The Lion Has Wings starring Ralph Richardson and Merle Oberon.
 74 were used for some flying scenes with ground and aircrew used as background extras.